Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi!
-This is Lei Wang."
+This is Lei Wang 汪磊."
 author_profile: true
 redirect_from:
   - /about/